 New this year, UConn Health now has a policy making flu shots mandatory for health care workers and all employees who will be or could be physically on our campus.
 This is in alignment with almost all the other hospitals/health systems in Connecticut and represents UConn Health’s commitment to protecting our patients and our colleagues.

-Nonclinical employees are encouraged to get their flu shot from one of the clinics listed below or by making an appointment with Employee Health Services, 860-679-2893.
+Nonclinical employees are encouraged to make an appointment with Employee Health Services, 860-679-2893.

 Clinical employees are encouraged to obtain their flu shot from a mobile immunizer in their work area.
 Mobile immunizers will have a "Just Ask" sticker on their badge.

-If you get your flu shot elsewhere, be sure to obtain documentation to help us track our influenza vaccination information, which we are required to report to the Centers for Medicaid and Medicare.
-Please send a scanned copy of your flu shot documentation to firstname.lastname@example.org, fax to 860-679-4587, or send a hard copy to mail code MC 2940.
+If you get your flu shot elsewhere, be sure to obtain documentation and send a scanned copy to email@example.com, fax to 860-679-4587, or send a hard copy to mail code MC 2940.